Pradyum1999/Pradyum1999.github.io/index.md

 * Part of H9 council in my 2nd year (25 members), won **Overall General Championship**, competing with all Hostels in Tech, Culturals, Sports GCs. 💥
 {: .text-justify}

 My father is a goldsmith & mother is a house-maker.
-On this note, I am proud to share that I am going to be first-generation IITian from my family.
+On this note, I am proud to share that I am a first-generation IITian from my family.
 {: .text-justify}